-For the period from December 1, 2009 through February 28, 2010, the Company estimated the allocation of investment income and return of capital for the distributions received from MLPs within the Statement of Operations.
-For this period, the Company has estimated approximately 13 percent as investment income and approximately 87 percent as return of capital.
+For the period from December 1, 2008 through November 30, 2009, the Company estimated the allocation of investment income and return of capital for the distributions received from MLPs within the Statement of Operations.
+For this period, the Company had estimated approximately 13 percent of total distributions as investment income and approximately 87 percent as return of capital.